By Carla Olivo, Marine Spouse

-October is the month for scarecrows, zombies, monsters, and witches.
-A good ghost story or a horror movie might keep you awake at night.
-For some, issues with their base housing rental are enough to cause a sleepless night.
-While there are plenty who love the safety, security, convenience, and comfort of living on post, there are others that say living in military housing is the stuff of nightmares!
+October is the month for scarecrows, monsters, and witches.
+A good ghost story might keep you awake at night.
+For some, issues with their military housing are enough to cause sleepless nights.
+While there are plenty who love the safety, security, and convenience of living on post, there are others that say living in military housing is the stuff of nightmares!

 Since PCSgrades opened the Base Housing Review platform, we have been pleasantly surprised, sometimes entertained, and on a few occasions downright scared by reviews left by our fellow military families.